dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

    ![Imported PFX connector download](media/certificates-importedpfx-configure/download-imported-pfxconnector.png)

 2. Download and save the Connector for Imported PFX certificates to a location that's accessible from the server where you're going to install the connector.
-3. After the download completes, sign in to the server and do the following actions:
+3. After the download completes, sign in to the server and run the installer (PfxCertificateConnectorBootstrapper.exe).

-   1. Confirm that .NET 4.6 Framework or higher is installed, as it's required by the Connector for Imported PFX certificates.
-If .NET 4.6 Framework isn't installed, the installer installs it automatically.
-   2. Run the installer (PfxCertificateConnectorBootstrapper.exe), and accept the default location, which installs the connector to `Program Files\Microsoft Intune\PFXCertificateConnector`.
+   - When you accept the default installation location, the connector installs to `Program Files\Microsoft Intune\PFXCertificateConnector`.
-   3. The connector service runs under the local system account.
+   - The connector service runs under the local system account.
 If a proxy is required for internet access, confirm that the local service account can access the proxy settings on the server.

 4. The Connector for Imported PFX certificates opens the **Enrollment** tab after installation.
 To enable the connection to Intune, **Sign In**, and enter an account with Azure global administrator or Intune administrator permissions.

    > [!WARNING]
-   > By defualt, in Windows Server **IE Enhanced Security Configuration** is set to **On** which can cause issues with the sign-in to Office 365.
+   > By default, in Windows Server **IE Enhanced Security Configuration** is set to **On** which can cause issues with the sign-in to Office 365.

 5. Close the window.
 6. In the Intune portal, go back to **Device Configuration** > **Certification Connectors**.
 In a few moments, a green check mark appears and the **Connection status** is **Active**.
 The connector server can now communicate with Intune.

 ## Import PFX Certificates to Intune

-The import to Intune of your users the PFX certificates is achieved with [Microsoft Graph](https://docs.microsoft.com/graph).
-The helper [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell) provides you with cmdlets to perform the operations with ease.
+You use [Microsoft Graph](https://docs.microsoft.com/graph) to import your users PFX certificates into Intune.
+The helper [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell) provides you with cmdlets to do the operations with ease.

 If you prefer to use your own custom solution using Graph, use the [userPFXCertificate resource type](https://docs.microsoft.com/graph/api/resources/intune-raimportcerts-userpfxcertificate?view=graph-rest-beta).

 ### Build 'PFXImport PowerShell Project' cmdlets

-To make use of the PowerShell cmdlets, you must build the project yourself using Visual Studio.
+To make use of the PowerShell cmdlets, you build the project yourself using Visual Studio.
 The process is straight forward and while it can run on the server, we recommended you run it on your workstation.

-1. Go to the root of the [Intune-Resource-Access](https://github.com/microsoft/Intune-Resource-Access) repository and then either download or clone the repository with Git to your machine.
+1. Go to the root of the [Intune-Resource-Access](https://github.com/microsoft/Intune-Resource-Access) repository on GitHub, and then either download or clone the repository with Git to your machine.

    ![GitHub download button](media/certificates-importedpfx-configure/github-download.png)

 2. Go to `.\Intune-Resource-Access-develop\src\PFXImportPowershell\` and open the project with Visual Studio using the file **PFXImportPS.sln**.
 3. On the top, change from **Debug** to **Release**.
 4. Go to **Build** and select **Build PFXImportPS**.
-After a few seconds at the bottom left of Visual Studio you'll see the **Build succeeded** confirmation.
+After a few moments you'll see the **Build succeeded** confirmation appear at the bottom left of Visual Studio.

    ![Visual Studio Build option](media/certificates-importedpfx-configure/vs-build-release.png)